CSI-BennettUniversity/Sample-project-5/README.md

 # forms-dynamically

+## Introduction
-This is a npm package that allows you to convert an HTML Form to JSON and back
+In situations where you wish to generate fomrs dynamically form generaation is required.
+In such a use case it is very helpful to convert HTML forms into code compatible formats, in this case JSON.
+Hence, in short, this is a npm package that allows you to convert an HTML Form to JSON and back.

+# Documentation and Guide
 ## Installation
 ```bash
 npm i forms-dynamically